spacer HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Which parental advice expert is the right one?

-• Our online parenting classes are facilitated by parenting experts so you don't have to struggle through books on parenting skills, parenting advice, parent training and positive parenting.
+• Online parenting classes facilitated by parenting experts.
+No struggling through books on parenting skills, parenting advice or parent training.

 • Parenting classes are based on the work of psychologist Alfred Adler.
 There are many parenting books that translate his approach into easy to understand language.
-We use the STEP Systematic Training for Effective Parenting, and Positive Discipline series books for the online parenting classes.
+We use the Positive Discipline series books for the online parenting classes.

 • Our facilitators are experts in this parenting style with years of experience

-• Personal coaching available during the class 24/7 and after class is complete.
+• Personal coaching available 24/7 during the 8 week classes.

 Does your agency need a parenting class that provides ongoing support, the ability to track the progress of participants, is based on natural and logical consequences not corporal punishment and is an excellent model for families with a history of domestic violence?
 If so contact us to see how we can customize classes for you.